esc/blosc-and-friends/README.md

 ## Description

-Talk about the Blosc ecosystem at PyGrunn 2015.
+Talk about the Blosc ecosystem at PyGrunn 2015 and PyData-Berlin 2015.

 ## Author